Siblings Launch Website, App to Help Close Gender Gap in STEM Jobs

 “I’ve always called him ‘my big-little brother’ because he’s wise beyond his years,” Cook said of her Chief Technology Officer and brother Aaron Chandler, sitting beside her in the ground floor atrium of Georgetown University’s School of Continuing Studies (SCS).

-Ruth, a 2015 graduate of the Georgetown University master’s degree program in Human Resources Management, and Aaron, who completed the graduate Technology Management program at the same time, were back at SCS to talk about Ruth’s startup, which promotes female and diverse job candidates in finance, medicine, and the science, technology, engineering, and math (STEM) fields.
+Ruth, a 2015 graduate of the Georgetown University Master's in Human Resources Management program, and Aaron, who completed the Master's in Technology Management program at the same time, were back at SCS to talk about Ruth’s startup, which promotes female and diverse job candidates in finance, medicine, and the science, technology, engineering, and math (STEM) fields.

 A Tool for Companies and Job Candidates